Rhina ancylostoma: Ecology

 Rhina ancylostoma is a strong swimmer that propels itself with its tail like a shark.
 It is more active at night and is not known to be territorial.
 This species feeds mainly on demersal bony fishes such as croakers and crustaceans such as crabs and shrimp; bivalves and cephalopods are also consumed.
 Its bands of flattened teeth allow it to crush hard-shelled prey.
-Curiously, two R. ancylostoma examined in a 2011 stable isotope study were found to have fed on pelagic rather than demersal animals, in contrast to previous observations.
+In contrast to previous observations, two R. ancylostoma examined in a 2011 stable isotope study were found to have fed on pelagic rather than demersal animals.

 The tiger shark (Galeocerdo cuvier) is known to prey on Rhina ancylostoma.
 The ray is protected by the thorns on its head and back, and it may ram perceived threats.

 Parasites

 Parasites documented from this species include the tapeworms Carpobothrium rhinei, Dollfusiella michiae, Nybelinia southwelli, Stoibocephalum arafurense, and Tylocephalum carnpanulatum, the leech Pontobdella macrothela, the trematode Melogonimus rhodanometra, the monogeneans Branchotenthes robinoverstreeti and Monocotyle ancylostomae, and the copepods Nesippus vespa, Pandarus cranchii, and P. smithii.
 There is a record of a Rhina ancylostoma being cleaned by bluestreak cleaner wrasses (Labroides dimidiatus).